caracal-pipeline/caracal/README.rst

 where ``/path/to/working/area`` is the actual path to the directory where you wish to install CARACal.
 In principle, this can also be done in the Slurm environment of ILIFU by submitting an sbatch script.
+Please amend your 'pip install' command with [all] option when needed in accordance with the instructions above.
 Install the latest release with:

 ..  code-block:: bash